Are you looking to make fish for tonight’s dinner? Try this Vietnamese fried fish with fish sauce recipe (Ca Chien Nuoc Mam).

 Instructions

-1. Toss fish fillets in cornstarch and dust off excess.
+- Toss fish filets in corn starch and dust off excess.

-2. In a large skillet, add about 1/4 cup vegetable oil and heat on medium high.
-In batches, fry the fillets until golden brown on all sides.
+- Fry: In a large skillet, add vegetable oil and heat on medium high.
+In batches, fry the filets until golden brown on all sides (about 15 minutes total).
 Transfer the fried fish to a large platter and set aside.